 In the case of the chat app, all the back and forth communication is lost with time.
 Chat apps only reward instant and live communication.
 So, when you are building a community ensure that the knowledge generated by your members remains useful to the members for a long time.

 In the case of community software, a community builder can highlight elaborate community guidelines and have all the moderation tools to edit, merge, and archive content.
 The members are also empowered to report spammers and toxic content.
 In fact, with a community solution like Tribe, community admins can configure rules around reputation score and content contribution.
-For example, you can set rules so that members with at least 50 reputation score can post content.
+For example, you can set rules so that members with at least a 50 reputation score can post content.

 Brand visibility from SEO